Statically-Sized Storage Types

 cannot be written and are not logical.
 Instead, Pint offers a

-variables, that means "the future value of".
+special syntax, reserved for local variables, that means "the future value of".
 Here's an example:

-state bal = mut storage::x;
+let bal = mut storage::bal;

 constraint bal' >= bal + 42;